Generalized Rothe diagrams for orthogonal roots: Orthogonal roots

 Note that Equation \eqref{eq:stdact} indeed defines a $W$-action on $\Phi_+^k$.
 Also note that since orthogonal sets in $R$ are linearly independent in the reflection representation $V$, $k$-roots cannot exist for $k>\dim(V)=\rank(\Phi)$.
-The notion of $k$-roots generalize the notions of $2$-roots and $n$-roots studied in \cite{gx3,gx5}, where $n=\rank(\Phi)$; see \cite[Remark 3.7]{gx3} and \cite[Section 1]{gx5}.
+The notion of $k$-roots generalizes the notions of $2$-roots and $n$-roots studied in \cite{gx3,gx5}, where $n=\rank(\Phi)$; see \cite[Remark 3.7]{gx3} and \cite[Section 1]{gx5}.

-\begin{lemma} Let $\Phi$ be an irreducible simply laced root system of rank $n$, and let $W$ be the Weyl group of $\Phi$.
+\begin{lemma} Let $\Phi$ be an irreducible simply-laced root system of rank $n$, and let $W$ be the Weyl group of $\Phi$.

-\begin{itemize} \item [\rm (i)] There exists an $n$-root of $\Phi$ (i.e., the set $\Phi^n$ is nonempty) if and only $\Phi$ is of type $E_7, E_8$, or $D_n$ for some even integer $n$.
-When this is the case, every set of mutually orthogonal roots of $\Phi$ can be extended to an $n$-root. \item [\rm (ii)] If $\Phi$ has type $E_7, E_8$, or $D_n$ for $n$ even, then the element-wise action of $W$ on $\Phi^n$ given by
+\begin{itemize} \item [\rm (i)] There exists an $n$-root of $\Phi$ (i.e., the set $\Phi^n$ is nonempty) if and only if $\Phi$ is of type $E_7, E_8$, or $D_n$ for some even integer $n$.
+When this is the case, every set of mutually orthogonal roots of $\Phi$ can be extended to an $n$-root. \item [\rm (ii)] If $\Phi$ has type $E_7, E_8$, or $D_n$ for $n$ even, then the element-wise action of $W$ on $\Phi^n$ given by is transitive, and so is the standard action of $W$ on the positive $n$-roots $\Phi_+^n$ given by Equation \eqref{eq:stdact}. \end{itemize} \end{lemma}